ptomato/ns-android-v8/README.md

 * Apply patch running the following command
 ```
 cd ..
-./apply_patch.sh
+./scripts/apply_patch.sh
 ```

-* run the following command in the root folder command
+* run the following command in the root folder
 ```
-cd ..
-./build.sh
+./scripts/build.android.sh
 ```
-> you can run: `../build_v8 debug` if you want to build v8 in debug, by default it's built in release.
+> you can run: `../build.android.sh debug` if you want to build v8 in debug, by default it's built in release.

 ### Outputs

-The output folder is called `dist` and it's created at `v8` root level.
+The output folder is called `dist` and it's created at the repository root level.

 ### HOW TO CREATE A NEW PATCH file